mattiasvillani/mattiasvillani.github.io/_pages/research.md

 featured_image: /images/linocut_retrocomputer.png
 ---

+The image for each paper is an AI-generated modification of an original image in the paper.

 {% assign yeartest = true %}
 {% for publi in site.data.publist %}
   {% if publi.year %}{% else %}